Nikitak211/textsnippet/README.md

 <br/>

 ## **Installing** ##
- *install the following dependenciea so that the app will work.*
+ *install the following dependencies so that the app will work.*
 `npm i node`
 `npm i nodemon`
 `npm i express`